Edge Case Detection in Automated Driving: Methods, Challenges, and Future Directions: Perception-related edge cases

 \subsection{Conclusion}

 The section provided an overview of the different types of perception-related edge case detection methods.
 The methods discussed fall into four main categories: reconstructive and generative methods, confidence scores, feature extraction, and other techniques including logic-based, prediction-based methods, and large language models.
 Generative and Reconstructive methods are often applied directly to the input of the perception system, whereas feature extraction often considers the internal workings of a perception system.
 Confidence scores are more focused on the output of the system.
-In addition, there are also methods that consider temporal information, such as future frame prediction.
-Overall, a combination of these methods might be needed to ensure safe application in critical domains like automated driving.
-Further research should also extend the application domain of these methods beyond classification tasks.
+In addition, there are methods that consider temporal information, such as future frame prediction.
+Overall, a combination of these methods might be needed to ensure safe application.
+Further research should extend the application domain of these methods beyond classification tasks.
 It is essential to verify if such methods can directly be applied to object detection or which changes are required.
-Furthermore, the explainability of monitoring techniques should be investigated as obtaining an understanding of why the system alerted of an edge case is important for both, improving the \ac{av} and the detection mechanism.
-Lastly, there is little research on the potential benefits of combining several detection methods.
+Furthermore, the explainability of monitoring techniques should be investigated as obtaining an understanding of why the system alerted of an edge case is important for improving the \ac{av} and the detection mechanism.